 What is Supplemental Life Insurance?

 If you have a group life plan with your employer, then you may have heard of the supplemental life insurance.
 This type of life insurance is designed to fill any gap in your current life insurance plan.
 If you have a plan through your employer, you can generally get more coverage without the need for a medical exam.
-Plus, if you dislike your current provider or plan on leaving your employer, you can purchase a supplemental plan from an outside company.
-Let's take a look at some of the reasons, people may use supplemental life insurance:
+Plus, if you dislike your current provider or are planning to leave your employer, you can purchase a supplemental plan from an outside company.
+Let's take a look at some of the reasons because of which people may use supplemental life insurances:

 When Should I Supplement My Life Insurance Plan?

 When it comes to supplementing your current life insurance plan, there are some things you should first consider.
-If your gaps are filled, and you're adequately covered, you may want to just leave your coverage plan alone.
-If you may be switching jobs or if your current income is not covered enough, you may then want to supplement your current plan.
-In below, we discuss some common indicators to figure out that you'll need a supplemental plan:
+If your gaps are filled and you're adequately covered, you may want to just leave your coverage plan alone.
+But if you are switching jobs or your current income is not covered enough, you may then want to supplement your current plan.
+In below, we discuss some common indicators to figure out whether if you'll need a supplemental plan:

 While supplemental life insurance may seem rather simple, this is a case, where you may absolutely need an advisor.
 In fact, the advisor will take a look at your current plan and help you to determine exactly what gaps need to be filled.
 This task can be challenging on its own, but advisors can help you gain a clear understanding of why you might need a supplemental insurance.

 If you're unsure about the amount of coverage you'll need, you can turn into a financial need calculator.
 There are plenty of such calculators you can find online, and you can also download a mobile app on your phone.
 These calculators will break down your income, liabilities, and assets, to help you determine exactly how much insurance coverage you will need.